A Beginners’ Guide to BDSM Wearables: 7 Types You Should Know

 [Toy Review] Liebe Seele Kinbaku Ukiyoe Leather Strap-On Harness

 My first strap-on harness was a super basic, no-frills thing with rough nylon straps.
 It did the job, just about, but that was all.
 I had better luck with harness pants, but ultimately they weren’t really my vibe or aesthetic.
 I upgraded massively with a gorgeous faux leather strap-on harness I purchased at Eroticon, before I finally discovered my all-time favourite harness.
-My pals at Liebe Seele just sent me the leather strap-on from their Kinbaku Ukiyoe range to try.
+Liebe Seele Japan just sent me the red leather strap-on harness from their Kinbaku Ukiyoe range to test and review.

 Kinbaku Ukiyoe leather strap-on harness.